sobelio/llm-chain/crates/llm-chain/README.md

 `llm-chain` is a collection of Rust crates designed to help you create advanced LLM applications such as chatbots, agents, and more.
 As a comprehensive LLM-Ops platform we have strong support for both cloud and locally-hosted LLMs.
 We also provide robust support for prompt templates and chaining together prompts in multi-step chains, enabling complex tasks that LLMs can't handle in a single step.
 We also provide vector store integrations making it easy to give your model long-term memory and subject matter knowledge.
 This empowers you to build sophisticated applications.

+This crate is the main crate for `llm-chain`.
+You will need driver crate such as `llm-chain-openai`, or `llm-chain-local`

 [![Discord](https://dcbadge.vercel.app/api/server/kewN9Gtjt2?style=for-the-badge)](https://discord.gg/kewN9Gtjt2)
 [![Crates.io](https://img.shields.io/crates/v/llm-chain?style=for-the-badge)](https://crates.io/crates/llm-chain)
 ![License](https://img.shields.io/github/license/sobelio/llm-chain?style=for-the-badge)